 Part of Minecraft’s continued success can be attributed to its modding community, where passionate fans with a bit of technical know-how create and share tools with other players.
 Just do a quick search of Minecraft mods online, and you’ll be rewarded with a seemingly endless amount of options that range from boosting performance to creating a world made entirely out of candy.

-With so many options available for PC players to extend their block-building adventures, we thought we’d highlight some of the best Minecraft mods to help spice up your experience.
+With so many options available for PC players to enrich their block-building adventures, we thought we’d highlight some of the best Minecraft mods to help spice up your experience.
 We’ll be updating this list in the future with new mods, so make sure to check back.

 Organize Mods (Minecraft Forge Mod)

 If this is your first time exploring the world of modding, you should know that it’s always best to have one program designed for managing your mods and making sure none of them conflict with each other.
 Minecraft Forge does just that while also making it much easier to create new mods.

 This is the foundation for a majority of popular Minecraft mods you’ll find online and has become the default tool for customizing the game.
 Additionally, Forge receives a new update every time Minecraft does, ensuring it’s always compatible with the latest version.

 Boost Visuals and Performance (Optifine Mod / Fastcraft Mod)